-First spall occurs on the sound time scales $t_s = d_f/c_s$.
-Substituting here the sound velocity in nickel of 4.6 km/s and the thickness of first film 45 nm (see figure 1), we find $t_s \approx 10$ ps.
+First spall occurs on the sound time scales $t{\rm s}=d{\rm f}/c{\rm s}$.
+Substituting here the sound velocity in nickel of 4.6 km/s and the thickness of first film 45 nm (see figure 1), we find $t{\rm s}\approx 10$ ps.
 At such times, only 2 maximum 3 first layers of the multilayer target interact hydrodynamically.

 The presentation of the results naturally begins with the early stages and the thermal picture.
-The fact is that with femtosecond exposure, the initial propagation of heat from the skin layer occurs at supersonic speed [55, 56].
+The fact is that with femtosecond exposure, the initial propagation of heat from the skin layer occurs at supersonic speed [56, 57].
 A little later, the hydrodynamic effects associated with the propagation of acoustic waves with the speed of sound become significant.

-Let us compare the material characteristics that are essential for describing the ultrashort effect on nickel and aluminum nanometer films.
+Let us compare the substance characteristics that are essential for describing the ultrashort effect on Ni and Al nanometer films.
 First, there is an impressive difference in the electronic heat capacity $C{\rm e}(T{\rm e},\rho)$.
 Under normal conditions, the heat capacity $C{\rm e}$ of nickel is an order of magnitude greater.
 This is due to structure of the electronic spectrum of nickel $3d^{8-9} 4s^{2-1}$ compared to aluminum $3s^2 3p^1$.
 Nickel has a much denser spectrum of electronic states below and above the Fermi level compared to aluminum.
 Due to the difference in heat capacity $C{\rm e}$, the electron temperature $T{\rm e}$ of nickel is lower than in aluminum, with equal electron energy densities per unit volume.

 Secondly, the ionic heat capacity of nickel per unit volume is 1.5 times higher than that of aluminum.
-If thermal conductivity processes are not taken into account, this circumstance is the reason for higher ion temperatures T_i in aluminum at equal ionic energy densities per unit volume.
+If thermal conductivity processes are not taken into account, this circumstance is the reason for higher ion temperatures $T{\rm i}$ in aluminum at equal ionic energy densities per unit volume.
 Finally, thirdly, nickel is significantly stiffer than fairly soft aluminum.
 As mentioned above, the acoustic impedance of nickel is three times greater.

-We see that the usual course of temperature T_e deep into the target is broken.
-An anomaly in the electron temperature profiles at an early stage is associated with the difference in heat capacities C_e noted above.
-Let us look at figure 3.
+We see that the usual course of temperature $T{\rm e}$ deep into the target is broken.
+An anomaly in the electron temperature profiles at an early stage is associated with the difference in heat capacities $C{\rm e}$ noted above.
+Let us look at the graph in figure 3.
 Namely, there is an inverse section where the electron heat does not flow into the depth of the target, but in the opposite direction-towards the front (that is, irradiated) surface!
-This anomaly also leads to an anomaly in the profile of energy, added to the electronic subsystem E{add} , see figure 3.
-At the early stage considered here, this energy is formed mainly due to the absorption of laser radiation (absorbed energy E{abs}),
+This anomaly also leads to an anomaly in the profile of energy, added to the electronic subsystem $E{\rm add}$.
+At the early stage considered in figure 3, this energy is formed mainly due to the absorption of laser radiation (absorbed energy $E{\rm abs}$), but is partially redistributed by thermal conductivity.
+Then, during the 2T stage, the main effects become the flow of energy from the heated region deep into the target due to thermal conductivity and the transfer of energy from the electronic subsystem to the ionic subsystem,